 Tulum Weather April

 Spring Break continues, but the crowds start to thin during April in Tulum.
 Hotel rates, however, are on the rise during the start of the month over Easter, which is widely celebrated in Mexico.
-Temperatures are also on the rise, with highs of 29°C not unusual in April.
+Temperatures are also rising, with highs of 29°C not unusual in April.
 Come ready with sun protection and cooling clothes.

 You’ll still need to book ahead in April, especially during the first half of the month, as it’s a busy time of year for Tulum.